MicrosoftDocs/fabric-docs/docs/extensions/extensibility-backend.md

 **Authentication and Authorization** (FetchSubjectAndAppTokenTokenFromHeader): We retrieve and validate authentication tokens from the Authorization header in the fabricExecutionContext.
 This step ensures that the request comes from a legitimate and authorized source.
 We use the _authenticationService for this purpose and check against AllowedScopes.

-**Validation** (ValidateSubjectAndAppToken): We perform further validation, ensuring that fabricItemMetadataRequest is not null.
+**Validation** (ValidateSubjectAndAppToken): We perform further validation, ensuring that fabricItemMetadataRequest isn't null.
 If validation fails, a "Failed" result is returned.

 **Tenant Verification** (EnsureTenant): We ensure that the request's TenantObjectId matches the authenticated user's Tenant to maintain data separation between Tenants.